Marabar Caves

 The Marabar Caves are fictional caves which appear in E. M. Forster's 1924 novel A Passage to India and the film of the same name.
 The caves are based on the real life Barabar Caves, especially the Lomas Rishi Cave, located in the Jehanabad District of Bihar, India which Forster visited during a trip to India.

 The caves serve as an important plot location and motif in the story.
-Key features of the caves are the glass-smooth walls and a peculiar resonant echo amplifying any sound made in the caves.
+Key features of the caves are the glass-smooth walls and a peculiar resonant echo that amplifies sound.
 The echo makes the sound “ou-boum” and that sound haunts the characters afterwards.
 Forster chose the caves to set a turning point in the novel, not just for the character Adela, but also for Mrs Moore, Cyril Fielding and Dr. Aziz: the caves mark a turning point in the novel and their lives.
 The caves are significant because they mark the hollowness in the lives of the four main characters.
 None of them are getting what they want and are trying to find a balance in life amid expanding chaos.

 The real-life Barabar Caves

 The real-life Barabar Caves were used by an Ajivika sect during 322–185 BCE and eventually became somewhat of a tourist attraction.
-E. M. Forster having heard about them decided to visit during a trip to India in 1913 and was left impressed by them.
+E. M. Forster, having heard about them, decided to visit during a trip to India in 1913 and was left impressed by them.

 After the book and film version, there was more awareness of the real-life Barabar Caves.
 It led to a slight increase in tourism to the area.
 A study published in 2009 to assess making the caves an official eco-tourism site concluded that the lack of infrastructure near the caves made it a poor location to attract large amounts of tourists.

 Writing the book

 Forster travelled to India during a trip which inspired his novel.
 While there, he visited his friend Syed Ross Masood.
 Masood told Forster about the Barabar Caves and said "you will write a novel about it."

-Forster visisted Masood in Bankipore.
+Forster visited Masood in Bankipore.
 Forster was gay and was in love with Masood, who was straight and therefore could not reciprocate.
 Forster also learned that Masood would be marrying.
 On Forster's last day in Bankipore, he visited the Barabar Caves.
 Forster wrote in his diary that that day was "long and sad."
-It has been speculated that Forster's rejection of love was used as inspiration for the book: though not said, perhaps Miss Quested admitted her love to Aziz in the caves.
+It has been speculated that the rejection of Forster's love was used as inspiration for the book: though not stated, perhaps Miss Quested admitted her love to Aziz in the caves.
 That final day and the visit to the caves left a huge impression on Forster.

 Forster dedicated the book to Masood.
 It would be his final novel.